 Keep your tank well-maintained

-If your tank is leaking, it’s not only dangerous, it’s also money down the drain.
+If your tank is leaking, it’s not only dangerous, but wasting money.
 If you’re worried get in touch with a gas engineer who’s qualified to work on LPG tanks.
-Check if the maintenance of your tank is the responsibility of your supplier, because it might save you money on servicing and repairs.
+Check if the maintenance of your tank is the responsibility of your supplier, as it might save you money on servicing and repairs.

 Other help and support

-Although you’re not covered by the price cap or some of the discounts available to people on mains gas you can find schemes, grants and benefits that will help with both the cost of bills and installing energy saving measures on the Ofgem websiteOpens in a new window
+Although you’re not covered by the Energy Price Guarantee or some of the discounts available to people on mains gas you can find schemes, grants and benefits that will help with both the cost of bills and installing energy-saving measures at OfgemOpens in a new window

-If you live in Northern Ireland, find out more about the emergency fuel payment scheme on the Byrson Charitable Group websiteOpens in a new window
+If you live in Northern Ireland: Find out more about the emergency fuel payment scheme at Bryson Charitable GroupOpens in a new window

-Claim all the benefits you’re entitled to (especially Pension Credit or Universal Credit) because these will passport you to further help, including Warm Home Discount worth £150 a year
+Claim all the benefits you’re entitled to (especially Pension Credit or Universal Credit) because these will make it easier for you to get further help, including a Warm Home Discount worth £150 a year.

-If you are struggling to paying your bills, our Managing money in uncertain times section gives you lots more information about extra support available and what to do if you’re worried about keeping up with bills and payments.
+If you're struggling to pay your bills, our Help with the cost of living guide gives you lots more information about extra support available and what to do if you’re worried about keeping up with bills and payments.